An new polar factor retraction on the Stiefel manifold with closed-form inverse: Introduction

-This work focuses on the Stiefel manifold of orthogonal frames.
-Popularized by \cite{EdelmanAriasSmith1999}, the Stiefel manifold features in a huge amount of applications in deep learning, computer vision, signal processing, medical imaging and general numerical linear algebra, and the associated literature is ever growing. \\ Various retractions are known on the Stiefel manifold.
-We are aware of the following: \begin{enumerate}[(1)] \item the Riemannian exponential map \cite{EdelmanAriasSmith1999}, \item the polar factor retraction \cite[Section 4]{AbsilMahonySepulchre2008}, \item the QR retraction \cite[Section 4]{AbsilMahonySepulchre2008}, \item the Cholesky QR-based retraction \cite{Sato_CholeskyRetraction2019}, \item the Cayley retraction \cite{Wen:2013}. \item the quasi-geodesic retractions of \cite{Bendokat_quasiGeo2021}. \end{enumerate} The Riemannian exponential (1) is the reference when quantifying the retraction order.
-Computing the inverse requires an iterative algorithm \cite{StiefelLog_Zimmermann2017, Sutti_Stiefel:2024, MataigneStiefelLog:2025}.
+The Riemannian exponential map (1) is the reference when quantifying the order of a retraction.
+It depends on the chosen metric \cite{HueperMarkinaLeite2020}.
+Computing the inverse requires an iterative algorithm \cite{ MataigneStiefelLog:2025,Sutti_Stiefel:2024,StiefelLog_Zimmermann2017}.
 The polar factor retraction (2) is of second order under the Euclidean metric.
-The QR-retraction (3) is of first order and so is its Cholesky counterpart (4).
+The QR-retraction (3) is of first order under any metric, and so is its Cholesky counterpart (4).
 Computing the inverse maps for the retractions (2) and (3) is based on solving a Sylvester/Riccati/Lyapu\-nov-type matrix equation \cite{Kaneko:2013}.

-For the Cholesky QR-based retraction and the Cayley retraction, we are not aware of any published work on computing the inverse, but as with (2), (3) a matrix equation is expected to arise in the task.
-To the best of our knowledge, the quasi-geodesic retractions of (6) are the only ones on the list that feature a closed form inverse.
-The retraction order is $1$.
+For the Cholesky QR-based retraction, we are not aware of any published work on computing the inverse.
+However, as with (2) and (3), a matrix equation is expected to arise in this task.

+To the best of our knowledge, the Cayley retraction (5) and the quasi-geodesic retractions of (6) are the only ones on the list that feature a closed form inverse \cite{Zhu2020,Bendokat_quasiGeo2021}.
+These retractions are of order $1$ under the Euclidean metric, and it turns out that the Cayley retraction is second--order accurate under the canonical metric.